- Adrenal Hormones

 During late stage adrenal exhaustion cortisol eventually falls to levels which are insufficient to adequately maintain normal physiological function.
 Therefore it is very important that cortisol levels are maintained at an optimal level for normal physiological function because if levels are either too high or too low they can both cause problems.

-Unfortunately for many suffers cortisol replacement is erroneously believed to be dangerous by traditional medicine, failing to accept its important physiological role in fatigue conditions and failing to distinguish the difference between safe low physiological doses compared to larger pharmacological doses which can indeed cause many side effects if levels are too high.
+Unfortunately for many suffers of late stage adrenal fatigue whom have low cortisol levels are often denied cortisol replacement as it is erroneously believed to be dangerous by traditional medicine.
+They fail to accept its important physiological role in fatigue conditions and failing to distinguish the difference between safe low physiological doses compared to larger pharmacological doses.
+In addition suppression of endogenous production of cortisol is another reason often used for not using cortisol supplementation.
+Suppression usually does not occur until doses exceed 40mg a day which is above the usual supplemented doses.
+In addition cortisol levels are usually very low in late stage anyway so what are you actually suppressing?
 For more information on the safe uses of cortisol you will need to log into the members section of this website.
 See below for details.

 The second adrenal hormone of importance that declines during periods of stress is DHEA.
 An average healthy man produces about 30mg of DHEA a day, while women produce abound 20mg a day however during adrenal stress may fall to very low levels.
 DHEA helps regulate metabolism in addition to other actions through conversion into other more potent hormones such as the estrogens and testosterone.
 It also appears to have its own action on the immune system and endothelial cells helps boost the immune system and preventing atherosclerosis.
 If production of DHEA decreases under stress and is not rectified a hormonal cascade effect could occur resulting with a deficiency of other sex hormones such as estrogen, progesterone and testosterone.
 If these hormones get too low then a whole range of other systems and problems can also occur such as PMS, Menopause, andropause and hypothyroidism.